 - 1. Either go to the console of the primary Database Server or use SSH to access the primary Database Server. - 2.
 Log in as em7admin with the appropriate password. - 3.
-Check the status of both Database Servers.
-To do this, enter the following at the shell prompt:
+Check the status of both Database Servers by typing the following command at the shell prompt: